caseypaquola/BigBrainWarp/docs/pages/descriptor.rst

 An overview of what scripts and features are contained in *BigBrainWarp*

 * scripts
+	* demo_gitbased.sh: walkthrough of the toolbox utilities using the github installation
 	* bigbrain_to_icbm.sh: implements one-step transformation to BigBrainSym or three-step transformation BigBrain (Xiao et al. 2019)
 	* icbm_to_bigbrain.sh: inverted version of above (Xiao et al. 2019)
 	* bigbrain_to_fsaverage.sh: bash wrapper script to perform nearest neighbour interpolation from BigBrain to fsaverage5